-There are two types of tailslides: wheels-down (also called "canopy-up") and wheels up (also called "canopy-down").
+There are two types of tailslides: wheels-down (also called "canopyup") and wheels up (also called "canopy-down").
 The wheels-down tailslide is depicted in the Aresti diagram with a curved solid line at the top of the tailslide symbol.
 (Fig 8.5.13) The wheels-up tailslide is depicted in the Aresti diagram with a curved dashed line at the top of the tailslide symbol.
 (Fig 8.5.14)

-This figure must be watched carefully, as the aircraft can fall the wrong way (which is graded a zero) with the correct direction of flight and the proper aircraft attitude still maintained.
+This figure must be watched carefully, as the aircraft can fall the wrongway (which is graded a zero) with the correct direction of flight and the proper aircraft attitude still maintained.
 Wings should stay level with the horizon throughout and not drop during the slide or the fall through.
 Watch for the aircraft torquing off the correct plane of flight, which must be downgraded.
 Also watch for "cheating" on the vertical line up in the direction of the slide just prior to sliding.
-(Fig 8.5.15) The standard deduc-

-Aircraft "cheating" by changing attitude to favor type of tailslide desired.
-Aircraft position just before wheels-up tailslide. tion of one (1) point per five (5) degrees of deviation apply.
+(Fig 8.5.15) The standard deduction of one (1) point per five (5) degrees of deviation apply.
 Any "cheating" on the up-line will most likely carry over into the backwards slide as well.
 Because the slide backwards must also be perfectly vertical, a second deduction would be taken if this deviation from vertical is visible.
 The entry quarter loop and the exit quarter loop must both have the same radii.
 The altitude of the entry and exit horizontal lines need not be the same and the figure must not be downgraded if they are different.